-General and administrative expenses increased by approximately \$5.6 million or 126.7% to \$10.0 million for the year ended December 31, 2022 from \$4.4 million for the year ended December 31, 2021.
-The increase was attributed to the following factors: i) an increase in personnel related costs, including provisions for non-cash stock-based compensation expense, as the Company increased staff to support being a public company; ii) the increase in occupancy costs following the renewal of the lease that expanded the square footage of the leased area; iii) directors and officers insurance coverage taken by the Company and; iv) professional fees related to required compliance and regulatory filings following the Company becoming a public company in October 2021
+General and administrative expenses increased by approximately \$0.9 million or 9% to \$10.9 million for the year ended December 31, 2023 from \$10.0 million for the year ended December 31, 2022.
+The increase was attributed to an increase in personnel related costs, including provisions for non-cash stock-based compensation expense, as the Company increased staff to support public company responsibilities, an increase in marketing and advertising expenses, an increase in legal and professional fees associated with public filings and increases in other general and administrative expenses.